francois-sissoko/AlternativeEnergyFacts/README.md

 # AlternativeEnergyFacts

-1.Photovoltaic cells.py is a python file describing photovoltaic cells and what they do with a few metrics \n 2.kyotoProtocol.py is a python file describing the kyotoProtocol.py
+1.Photovoltaic cells.py is a python file describing photovoltaic cells and what they do with a few metrics

+2.kyotoProtocol.py is a python file describing the kyotoProtocol.py